Airbus A220: Dispatch reliability

-Engine reliability
+Engine issues

+Noise

+The engines can emit a loud howl for a few seconds during throttle movements at low power settings.
+This distinctive howl was likened to the mating call of an orca whale, and led to noise complaints from residents near Zurich Airport when Swiss International Air Lines started operating the A220.
+A Pratt and Whitney official says that the engine noise is caused by a "low power transient combustor tone" which generally occurs on approach when the engine is at low or idle power.
+Under those conditions, the flame front inside the combustor causes pressure perturbations that interact with the walls of the combustor to create the whale sound.
+The noise has no repercussions on the operation of the engine.

+Reliability

 Since the PW1500G mount generates less strain on the turbine rotor assembly than the A320neo's PW1100G, it does not suffer from start-up and bearing problems but still from premature combustor degradation.
 An updated combustor liner with a 6,000–8,000 hour limit has been developed and a third generation for 2018 will raise it to 20,000 hours in benign environments.

 After three inflight engine failures in 2019, Transport Canada issued an emergency airworthiness directive (EAD) limiting the power to 94% of N1 (Low Pressure Spool rotational speed) above 29,000 ft, disengaging the autothrottle for the climb over this altitude before engaging it again in cruise.

 Maintenance

 The A check is scheduled after 850 flight hours: the check originally took 5 hours and has since been reduced to less than 3 hours, within an 8-hour shift.
 The C check is scheduled after 8,500 hours – translating to about 3.5 years of operation.
 Based on experience since product launch, A checks intervals could increase to 1,000 hours and C checks to 10,000 hours toward the end of 2019.